iamarunix/Terraform/AWS/UseCase2/Readme.md

 # AWS EC2 creation with WebServer using Terraform script
+### Scope
+> Let's create an EC2 instance with WebServer using the below script in a matter of seconds rather than using the AWS GUI and wasting 4-5 minutes by choosing various options.

 ## Step 1 - Login into the machine where you have installed Terraform
 ## Step 2 - Configure the AWS CLI using the user created in IAM